Hierarchical Time Series Forecasting with Robust Reconciliation: Introduction

 \section{Introduction}

-Time series forecasting is indispensable across diverse fields, including sales planning and inventory management \citep{aviv2003time, ramos2015performance}, energy supply planning \citep{suganthi2012energy, hernandez2014survey}, and economic analysis and stock investment decision-making \citep{krollner2010financial}.
+Time-series forecasting is indispensable across diverse fields, including sales planning and inventory management \citep{aviv2003time, ramos2015performance}, energy supply planning \citep{suganthi2012energy, hernandez2014survey}, and economic analysis and stock investment decision-making \citep{krollner2010financial}.
 For instance, in the retail sector, accurate sales predictions based on historical data are crucial for optimizing inventory levels and preventing both overstocking and shortages.
-Similarly, for electric power companies, forecasting electricity consumption enables efficient facility operation and effective supply-demand balance management.
-Moreover, at both individual and national levels, leveraging forecasts of economic indicators and stock prices can contribute significantly to wealth generation.
+Similarly, for electric power companies, forecasting electricity consumption enables efficient facility operations and effective supply-demand balance management.
+Moreover, at both the individual and national levels, leveraging forecasts of economic indicators and stock prices can significantly contribute to wealth creation.
 Conversely, low forecast accuracy can lead to substantial losses and missed opportunities for individuals, businesses, and society as a whole.
-Consequently, extensive research has been dedicated to developing various time series forecasting methods, and there remains a strong demand for more precise techniques \citep{mahalakshmi2016survey, liu2021forecast, wen2022transformers}.
+Consequently, extensive research has focused on developing various time-series forecasting methods, and there remains a strong demand for more precise techniques \citep{mahalakshmi2016survey, liu2021forecast, wen2022transformers}.

 Many real-world datasets inherently possess hierarchical structures.
 Examples include sales data organized by region or demographic statistics categorized by gender or age group, which are commonly recorded across multiple levels of aggregation.
-In practice, the appropriate level of the hierarchy for forecasting depends on the specific application, and this choice can significantly influence the prediction outcomes.
+In practice, the appropriate hierarchical level for forecasting depends on the specific application, and this choice can significantly influence prediction outcomes.
 Generally, as one descends to lower hierarchical levels, the data becomes more granular but also more susceptible to individual variations and noise, leading to increased uncertainty.
 This often means that aggregated data at higher levels tends to be more stable and achieve greater forecast accuracy \citep{grunfeld1960aggregation}.
 However, higher-level aggregated data can obscure fine-grained patterns and individual variation factors.
 Therefore, it has also been suggested that utilizing detailed data from lower levels, if appropriately modeled, can potentially yield superior forecast accuracy \citep{orcutt1968data, edwards1969should}.